Skip to content

 I hit all of these building WyoClear.
 Most of my time wasn't writing code, it was supervising.
 Re-explaining context, catching shortcuts, fixing drift after the fact.

-The workflow I built puts all cross-session state into the repo itself, and then enforces deterministic checks on it.
+The first version of the workflow put all cross-session state in the repo and enforced deterministic checks on it.
+Five core ideas:

 1. Vision lock